Want more bookings? For better money?

 The wild thing?

-Much of the material – including the banter and stories between songs – is the same as what they’d be doing anyways!
+Much of the material – including the banter and stories between songs – is the same as what they do anyways!
 But, by packaging their material around a theme – and, of course, learning some new material to flesh out the topic – they’ve become much more marketable.

 What could your theme be?